Search photokaboom.com

 It probably has 100% inside.

-39) Make sure the Levels adjustment layer, below the Color layer, is active.
+37) Make sure the Color layer is active.

 If you haven't already, go to Foreground & Background Colors.